The problem

 However, the risk of hitchhiker pests entering Australia is increasing due to climate change, intensification of agriculture, increased movement of people and products, and supply chain complexities.
 Pests are spreading around the world and are being found in increasing numbers on or within sea containers and imported goods.

-An incursion of a hitchhiker pest in Australia could cost billions of dollars to eradicate or manage if they establish.
+An incursion of a hitchhiker pest in Australia could cost billions of dollars.

 Decorative image